hellooofiifi/kittycara/README.md

         npx expo start

 Using the App
 Once the app is running, users can interact with Kittycara, the virtual pet cat, by entering symptoms related to their menstrual cycle.
-Based on the input, the AI will provide diagnostic insights and suggestions for potential disorders.
+Based on the input, the AI will provide diagnostic insights and suggestions for potential disorders in easy-to-understand language.

 Contributing
 If you wish to contribute, please submit a pull request or create an issue to discuss the changes you'd like to make.